Graduate

 Program information

-The Master of Arts in Psychological Sciences at USF St. Petersburg campus provides study of biological, social, developmental and cognitive bases of health and human behavior, with concentrated emphasis on how adjustment in these realms serves as the platform for later health and chronic disease outcomes.
+The Master of Arts in Psychological Sciences at USF St. Petersburg campus provides study of biological, social, developmental and cognitive bases of health and human behavior.
 The program also cultivates advanced competence in research methodology required to interpret and evaluate applied research data.
-For students in both thesis and non-thesis options, elective courses in the domains of experimental and applied psychology, data analysis, infant-family mental health, ethics and cultural competence, and other basic and applied areas round out coursework requirements for the degree.
-Students on the thesis track also complete an empirical master’s thesis.
+For students in both thesis and non-thesis options, elective courses in the domains of experimental and applied psychology, professional and research ethics, infant-family mental health, cultural competence, and other basic and applied areas round out coursework requirements for the degree.
+All students will complete either an empirical research project or master’s thesis.
+Our graduates will demonstrate a conceptual understanding of advanced psychology, research methodology, and contribute intellectually to the field.

 PROGRAM OUTCOMES